David I. Meiselman: Impact of monetary vs. fiscal policy

-Up to the time of this report, the widespread belief among economists was that fiscal policy (federal spending and taxation) was a much more effective stabilization tool than monetary policy.
+Up to the time of this report, the widespread belief among economists was that fiscal policy was a much more effective stabilization tool than monetary policy.

 Influence on policy

-In 1968, Meiselman was asked by the Richard Nixon presidential campaign to chair a Task Force on inflation.
+In 1968, Meiselman was asked by Richard Nixon's presidential campaign to chair a task force on inflation.
 This Task Force focused on inflation as being caused by overly expansive monetary policy, and prescribed setting limits on monetary growth.

-It wasn't until another decade passed before Congress took action to clarify the goals of monetary policy and to increase accountability.
-Acknowledging that inflation was caused by monetary forces, The Full Employment and Balanced Growth Act of 1978 (commonly known as the Humphrey-Hawkins Full Employment Act after its key sponsors in the Senate and House) specified the dual mandate of stable prices and maximum employment as the primary goals of monetary policy.
+A decade passed before Congress took action to clarify the goals of monetary policy and to increase accountability.
+Acknowledging that inflation was caused by monetary forces, the Humphrey-Hawkins Full Employment Act specified the dual mandate of stable prices and maximum employment as the primary goals of monetary policy.

 While the role of the monetary aggregates in the conduct of monetary policy has diminished a great deal over recent decades owing to a pronounced deterioration in the predictability of monetary velocity, the focus on the Fed as the entity responsible for inflation has, if anything, intensified.
 The Fed, in recognition of this responsibility, has set a target for low inflation—2 percent per year.
 In other words, there is no longer a battle over the causes of inflation and responsibility for keeping inflation low.
 The monetarists, of which Meiselman was a key member, prevailed, but the methods being used by central banks have evolved from achieving price stability through monetary aggregates to pursuing this goal through other means.

 Beyond monetary policy, Meiselman made contributions to policy in the areas of futures contracts, debt management, and taxes.
-In all cases, his policy recommendations respected the role of market-driven processes as solutions to problems facing the economy, and he was highly skeptical of governmental involvement in the economic sphere.
+His policy recommendations respected the role of market-driven processes as solutions to problems facing the economy, and he was highly skeptical of governmental involvement in the economic sphere.